RW2023/fer/README.md

 This project is licensed under the MIT License - see the LICENSE.md file for details.

 Let's Connect! 🌍
-Join our Discord community to discuss the project, share ideas, and collaborate.
-[Join Discord](https://discord.gg/tjFkBJYEaP)
+[Join our Discord community](https://discord.gg/tjFkBJYEaP) to discuss the project, share ideas, and collaborate.
 Happy Coding! 💻🎉